Courtney Love: 2016–present: Fashion and forthcoming music

 On August 18, 2019, Love performed a solo set at the Yola Día festival in Los Angeles, which also featured performances by Cat Power and Lykke Li.
 On September 9, Love garnered press attention when she publicly criticized Joss Sackler, an heiress to the Sackler family OxyContin fortune, after she allegedly offered Love $100,000 to attend her fashion show during New York Fashion Week.
 In the same statement, Love indicated that she had relapsed into opioid addiction in 2018, stating that she had recently celebrated a year of sobriety.
 In October 2019, Love relocated from Los Angeles to London.

 On November 21, 2019, Love recorded the song "Mother", written and produced by Lawrence Rothman, as part of the soundtrack for the horror film The Turning (2020).
 In January 2020, she received the Icon Award at the NME Awards; NME described her as "one of the most influential singers in alternative culture of the last 30 years".
 The following month, she confirmed she was writing a new record which she described as "really sad ...
 [I'm] writing in minor chords, and that appeals to my sadness."
 In March 2021, Love said she had been hospitalized with acute anemia in August 2020, which had nearly killed her and reduced her weight to 97 lb; she made a full recovery.

-In August 2022, Love revealed the completion of her memoir, The Girl with the Most Cake, after a nearly ten-year period of writing.

-Love is featured as a guest vocalist on the track "Song to the Siren" by rapper 070 Shake, from her studio album Petrichor, which was released on November 15, 2024.
+In August 2022, Love announced the completion of her memoir, The Girl with the Most Cake, after a nearly ten-year period of writing.
+She was featured as a guest vocalist on the track "Song to the Siren" by rapper 070 Shake, from her studio album Petrichor, which was released on November 15, 2024.
+On December 10, 2025, it was announced that a documentary film on Love, titled Antiheroine, was set to premiere at the 2026 Sundance Film Festival.
+The documentary follows Love after her 2019 relocation to London, focusing on her sobriety and recording of her forthcoming album.